 When a screening examination indicates the need for further evaluation of an individual's health, provide diagnostic services or refer when appropriate.
-Any necessary referrals and follow-up should be made without delay to make sure that the Child Health Plus A (Medicaid) child/adolescent receives a complete diagnostic evaluation.
+Any necessary referrals and follow-up should be made without delay to make sure that the Medicaid member receives a complete diagnostic evaluation.